 As any bureaucrat knows, nothing greases the gears of gentrification like a liberal application of Art-lube.
 And the charmed toilers of the Creative Class — with our empty bank accounts, ennui, useless degrees, debt defaults, & eternally replenishing stores of noxious, misguided idealism — are ever vigilant for the sound of the chow-bell clanging down at the intersection of Commerce & State, calling us back to the dinner table to masticate another Orwellian city ordinance into something palatable, and vomit it back to the general public in a stream of distracting colors and dazzling platitudes.

-So it is in this new spirit of starving subservience to brutal, endless power that we respond to a recent local “Call to Artists”.
+So it is in this new spirit of starving subservience to brutal, endless power that we respond to a recent local “Call to Artists” [update: in response to my submission they took all information about the call to artists off the city's website.
+See next chronological post for a partial explanation.
+Sorry we didn't take screencaps.]
 Just like other cities all over this One Nation Under Galt, our town’s whitest, bourgiest, most entitled buffoons are hard at work appropriating another acre of agora, rendering it sufficiently sterile to safely conduct their unctuous coitus of capital.

 Just picture it — you’re walking down the promenade with Jayden, Cayden, and some cage-free gelato from the farmer’s market when you come across this comforting & handsome visage of Authority — a statue of an armed, uniformed officer of the peace, Just Doing His Job of tamping down the skull of a disgusting, diseased local poor.
 Imagine how secure you’ll feel, as a white, property-owning yuppie, under the shadow of this hulking representation of American economic reality.
 Dolling up a “Donation Station” in this lifelike resin sculpture won’t just entreat you to feed the head of power — it will reward you for doing so, when you indulge in the thrill of literally stepping on a homeless person to reach the meter.
 Here’s a side view: